marctrem/usbarmory-wiki-fork/Home.md

 Copyright (c) F-Secure Corporation

-This is an open hardware design licensed under the terms of the CERN Open Hardware Licence (OHL) v1.2.
+This is an open hardware design licensed under the terms of the CERN Open Hardware Licence, see board revision source directories for applicable versions.

-You may redistribute and modify this documentation under the terms of the CERN OHL v.1.2 (http://ohwr.org/cernohl).
-This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
-Please see the CERN OHL v.1.2 for applicable conditions.
+This source is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.

 # Terms of Use and Compliance information